 Pablo Escobar or Narco Tourism

 Pablo Escobar tours are available in Medellín.
 Although these are very unpopular with locals who would prefer their city stopped being associated with a man who caused so much damage and pain.
-These tours typically visit a museum curated by a family member, which I’ve heard from many people to be overpriced and underwhelming.

 For a more morally sound education on the role Pablo Escobar had in making Medellín what it is today, take the Real City Tours downtown walking tour.
 It’s free and you’ll get a complete introduction to the city.